geoffreylitt/wildcard-onward-paper/paper.md

 _Currently selected record_: As the user clicks in different parts of the table view, the query engine communicates the record currently selected by the user.
 The DOM scraping adapter uses this information to highlight the row in the page that corresponds to the selected row in the table (and scroll to the row if it's not currently showing on the page), which helps clarify the connection between the table and the original UI.

-### Types of table adapters
+### DOM scraping adapters

-We have built three specific types of table adapters so far, to enable web customization using Wildcard.

-**DOM scraping adapters** are the essential component that enables Wildcard to interface with an existing website UI.
+DOM scraping adapters are the essential component that enables Wildcard to interface with an existing website UI.
 In addition to the standard web scraping problem of extracting a table of data from the DOM, a scraping adapter must also manipulate the DOM to reorder rows, edit form entries, and inject annotations as the table is edited.

 Because each website has unique content, we rely on programmers to create a DOM scraping adapter for each individual website to make it available for customization in Wildcard.
 To make this approach viable, we have built a generic DOM scraping adapter which a programmer can configure with the minimal site-specific parts.

-After specifying basic metadata like which URLs the adapter should apply to, the programmer only needs to implement a single Javascript function that scrapes relevant elements from the page.
-They are free to use any scraping techniques; in practice simple CSS selectors and DOM APIs usually suffice.
+_Specifying scraping logic_: First, the adapter author specifies basic metadata like which URLs the adapter should apply to, and a list of columns and their types.
+Then, implement a single Javascript function that extracts relevant elements from the page using web scraping technqiues.
 The generic adapter then wraps this scraping function to implement the table adapter interface.
-For example, when the table view is sorted, the generic adapter takes the DOM elements corresponding to the rows in the table, removes all of them from the page, and then reinserts them in the new order.
+For example, when the user sorts the table view, the generic adapter removes the DOM elements corresponding to the rows in the table, and reinserts them back into the page in the correct order.

+For each scraped row of data, the programmer must return a unique identifier, and a value for each column in the table.

+_Choosing an ID_: When possible, we recommend choosing a server-side identifier that will remain stable across pageloads.
+This enables user annotations persisted in local storage to be associated with the same records on subsequent pageloads.
+We have found that it's usually possible to find such an identifier; for example, each item in a page often contains a link to a page with more details, where the URL contains a unique identifier.

+_Types of scraped values_: For each individual value within a row, there are two options for what type of data can be returned by the programmer-specified scraping function.

+The default option is to return a DOM element, in which case the generic adapter extracts the text contents of the DOM element and casts them to the type of the column.
+For example, if the relevant column is a numeric column and the returned value is a `<div>` containing the string "1.23", the generic adapter extracts the number 1.23.
+The advantage of this approach is that the field becomes _writable_ in the table, if the adapter author chooses to mark it as writable.
+When the user edits the value in the table, the generic adapter can overwrite the inner contents of the DOM element to reflect the change.
+In practice, this is most useful for editing the value of form input fields.
+It's possible to enable the editing of other fields (e.g., editing the title of a post on Hacker News) but we haven't found many use cases for editing those types of fields.

+Another option is to directly return a value, rather than returning a DOM element.
+The advantage of this approach is that the adapter author can perform arbitrary computations to derive the returned value—for example, they can use a regular expression to extract a substring.
+The disadvantage is that the field is no longer writable, because the computation used to derive the value isn't reversible.

-The programmer can optionally override other default behavior of the generic DOM scraping adapter, including the logic for when to re-run the scraping function in response to page changes, how to style injected annotations, and how to style the currently selected row in the table.
+_Other site-specific customization_: The programmer can optionally override other behavior of the generic DOM scraping adapter, including logic for when to re-run the scraping function in response to page changes, how to style injected annotations, and how to style the currently selected row in the table.
+We've chosen sensible defaults that generally result in a workable adapter without needing to change these options, but they can improve the experience on a specific website.
+For example, by default we highlight the currently selected row with a blue border, but on some sites this is hard to see or breaks the layout, so setting a background color works better.

+### AJAX scraping adapters

-An **AJAX scraping adapter** intercepts AJAX requests made by a web page, and extracts information from those requests to add to the table.
+An AJAX scraping adapter intercepts AJAX requests made by a web page, and extracts information from those requests to add to the table.
 When available, this tends to be a helpful technique because the data is already in a structured form so it is easier to scrape, and it often includes valuable information not shown in the UI.

 As with DOM scraping adapters, we have made it easy for programmers to create site-specific AJAX scraping adapters.
 A programmer writes a function that specifies how to extract data from an AJAX request, and the framework handles the details of intercepting requests and calling the programmer-defined function.^[So far we have only implemented AJAX scraping in the Firefox version of Wildcard, since Firefox has convenient APIs for intercepting requests.
 It appears possible to implement in Chrome as well, but we have not finished our implementation.]